-Big Numbers: Changes the size of the numbers on the golf hole information screen.

-ClimbPro: Displays ascent planning and monitoring screens while navigating.

-Club Prompt: Displays a prompt that enables you to enter which club you used after each detected shot while playing golf.

-Countdown Start: Enables a countdown timer for pool swimming intervals.

-Data Screens: Enables you to customize data screens and add new data screens for the activity (Customizing the Data Screens, page 29).

-Driver Distance: Sets the average distance the ball travels on your drive while playing golf.

-Edit Weight: Allows you to add the weight used for an exercise set during a strength training or cardio activity.
+- Big Numbers: Changes the size of the numbers on the golf hole information screen. - ClimbPro: Displays ascent planning and monitoring screens while navigating. - Club Prompt: Displays a prompt that enables you to enter which club you used after each detected shot while playing golf. - Countdown Start: Enables a countdown timer for pool swimming intervals. - Data Screens: Enables you to customize data screens and add new data screens for the activity (Customizing the Data Screens, page 33). - Driver Distance: Sets the average distance the ball travels on your drive while playing golf. - Edit Weight: Allows you to add the weight used for an exercise set during a strength training or cardio activity.

-set during a strength training or cardio activity.
 Golf Distance: Set the unit of measure used while playing golf.

-GPS: Sets the mode for the GPS antenna (Changing the GPS Setting, page 31).

-Handicap Scoring: Enables handicap scoring while playing golf.
+- GPS: Sets the mode for the GPS antenna (Changing the GPS Setting, page 35). - Handicap Scoring: Enables handicap scoring while playing golf.
 The Local Handicap option allows you to enter the number of strokes to be subtracted from your total score.
 The Index/Slope option allows you to enter your handicap and the course slope rating so the device can calculate your course handicap.
-When you enable either handicap scoring option, you can adjust your handicap value.

-Lap Key: Enables you to record a lap or a rest during the activity.

-Lock Keys: Locks the keys during multisport activities to prevent accidental key presses.

-Map: Sets the display preferences for the map data screen for the activity (Activity Map Settings, page 30).

-Metronome: Plays tones at a steady rhythm to help you improve your performance by training at a faster, slower, or more consistent cadence (Using the Metronome, page 3).

-Pool Size: Sets the pool length for pool swimming.

-Power Mode: Sets the default power mode for the activity.

-Power Save Timeout: Sets the power-save timeout options for the activity (Power Save Timeout Settings, page 31).

-Recording Interval: Sets the frequency for recording track points during an expedition (Changing the Track Point Recording Interval, page 2).

-Record After Sunset: Sets the device to record track points after sunset during an expedition.

-Rename: Sets the activity name.

-Repeat: Enables the Repeat option for multisport activities.
-For example, you can use this option for activities that include multiple transitions, such as a swimrun.

-Restore Defaults: Allows you to reset the activity settings.

-Routing: Sets the preferences for calculating routes for the activity (Routing Settings, page 30).

-Scoring: Enables or disables scorekeeping automatically when you start a round of golf.
-The Always Ask option prompts you when you begin a round.

-Scoring Method: Sets the scoring method to stroke play or Stableford scoring while playing golf.
+When you enable either handicap scoring option, you can adjust your handicap value. - Lap Key: Enables you to record a lap or a rest during the activity. - Lock Keys: Locks the keys during multisport activities to prevent accidental key presses. - Map: Sets the display preferences for the map data screen for the activity (Activity Map Settings, page 33). - Metronome: Plays tones at a steady rhythm to help you improve your performance by training at a faster, slower, or more consistent cadence (Using the Metronome, page 6). - Nautical Units: Sets the device to use nautical units or the system units of measure for speed and distance. - PlaysLike: Enables the "plays like" distance feature while playing golf, which accounts for elevation changes on the course by showing the adjusted distance to the green (Viewing PlaysLike Distance, page 10). - Pool Size: Sets the pool length for pool swimming. - Power Mode: Sets the default power mode for the activity. - Power Save Timeout: Sets the power-save timeout options for the activity (Power Save Timeout Settings, page 35). - Recording Interval: Sets the frequency for recording track points during an expedition (Changing the Track Point Recording Interval, page 10). - Record After Sunset: Sets the device to record track points after sunset during an expedition. - Regatta Time: Sets the countdown time before a sail race starts. - Rename: Sets the activity name. - Repeat: Enables the Repeat option for multisport activities.
+For example, you can use this option for activities that include multiple transitions, such as a swimrun. - Restore Defaults: Allows you to reset the activity settings. - Routing: Sets the preferences for calculating routes for the activity (Routing Settings, page 34). - Scoring: Enables or disables scorekeeping automatically when you start a round of golf.
+The Always Ask option prompts you when you begin a round. - Scoring Method: Sets the scoring method to stroke play or Stableford scoring while playing golf.